leventelist/ham_hat/README.md

 ## GPS

 Connect your passive or active GPS antenna to J104.
 Use 3.3V active antenna.
+PPS signal is provided on GPIO18.

+[Here](https://austinsnerdythings.com/2021/04/19/microsecond-accurate-ntp-with-a-raspberry-pi-and-pps-gps/) is an excellent article how to set up GPIO-PPS for ntpd.

+## FAN control

+PWM shall be enabled on GPIO13.
+TBD.

 ## Contact me if you have further questions